The Best Composting Toilet Medium (and How to Use It)

 crumbly damp coco coir cover material for compost toilet with hand

-Coco coir, is natural coconut fiber extracted from the husk of a ripe coconut.
+Coco coir is natural coconut fiber extracted from the husk of a ripe coconut.
 It is brown in color and should not be confused with white coir made from unripe coconut.
 Make sure to look for coco coir manufactured using freshwater over salt water, which can cause high salt levels in your resulting compost.
-Coco Coir is a waste material from the 60 million tonnes of coconuts produced for food each year.
+Coco Coir is a waste material from the 60 million tons of coconuts produced for food each year.

 Advantages of coconut coir

-One of the biggest benefits of coco coir is that is typically sold in compacted bricks, making it easy to store extra material.
+One of the biggest benefits of coco coir is that it is typically sold in compacted bricks, making it easy to store extra material.
 This makes it a good choice where you have limited space such as RVs, narrowboats, sailboats, trailers or tiny houses.

 It's readily available online, but can also be found in pet stores (look for the terrarium section) or garden centers at reasonable prices.